-Gilbert (Gib) Hedstrom is President of Hedstrom Associates, a sustainability consulting and advisory firm providing assistance at the intersection of governance, strategy, and the environment.
+Gilbert (Gib) Hedstrom is the Program Director for The Conference Board Sustainability Council I& II, and the Chief EH&S Officers' Council.
+He is President of Hedstrom Associates, a sustainability consulting and advisory firm providing assistance at the intersection of governance, strategy, and the environment.
 He has over 25 years of experience advising CEOs and board members about how to handle difficult environmental and business challenges, and has reported directly to boards of directors of Fortune 500 companies on over 50 occasions.
 Mr. Hedstrom provides consulting services to companies that want to be profitable, to be admired for their societal contributions, and to thrive as successful enterprises.
 His clients have included Alcoa, AlliedSignal, Ashland, Baxter, BP, Conoco, Cytec, Dell, HP, Kodak, Novartis, Novo Nordisk, PEMEX, Raytheon, SC Johnson, Shell and United Technologies, among many others.
 Example assignments include:

 - Directing The Conference Board’s Environment, Health, Safety and Sustainability Council, a member-only group of corporate officers responsible for environment and sustainability from ~65 major companies (e.g., 3M, Alcoa, Boeing, Cargill, Caterpillar, Chevron, Colgate-Palmolive, Deere, Duke Energy, DuPont, ExxonMobil, GE, Johnson & Johnson; IBM, Lockheed Martin, Merck, Pfizer, Wal-Mart, and Xerox).